ROCm/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

 Critical ROCm libraries for JAX
 ================================================================================

-The functionality of JAX with ROCm is shaped by its underlying library dependencies.
+The functionality of JAX with ROCm is determined by its underlying library dependencies.
 These critical ROCm components affect the capabilities, performance, and feature set available to developers.